 🔪 Instructions

-One: Mix the dry ingredients together in a large bowl.
+One: Mix the dry ingredients (caster sugar, plain flour, and bicarbonate of soda) in a large bowl.

 Three: Gently mix the wet ingredients into the dry ingredients, being careful not to overmix.